What you need to know about data privacy compliance

 How data privacy and cybersecurity go hand-in-hand

-While many already have cybersecurity and privacy measures deployed, cybersecurity concerns continue to rise and are a top factor slowing the adoption to new technology.
-Just under two thirds of respondents said that cybersecurity-related tools will still be a focus in 2023.
+According to the 2025 State of Physical Security Report, 71% of respondents said that they are educating users on cybersecurity best practices, and 44% reported hardening their security infrastructure in 2024.
+While many already have cybersecurity and privacy measures deployed, cybersecurity concerns continue to rise and are a top factor slowing the adoption of new technology.
+In fact, 47% of IT respondents prioritized deploying cybersecurity tools in 2024.

 Invest in a unified security strategy: Using a unified platform, you won’t have to waste time checking different solutions to ensure cyber hygiene or track your system’s health status.
 Instead, you’ll be able to stay in control of the data from all your systems through a single interface.